 Acquaintance Rape - Rape by someone the victim knows (this type of rape occurs most often).

 Stranger Rape - Rape by someone unknown to the victim.

 Rapist are not always strangers.
-When someone you know, a date, steady boyfriend, or casual friend forces you to have sex, it is still rape.
+When someone an individual knows, a date, steady boyfriend, or casual friend forces one to have sex, it is still rape.